-- Start Command Prompt like we showed you in the previous solution.
+- Start Command Prompt as we showed you in the previous solution.

 - Run the following commands:

-- List of all volumes will appear.
+- A list of all volumes will appear.
 Now you need to select volume that is labeled as ESP or EFI.
 To do that enter select volume X. Be sure to replace X with the number that represents the volume.

 - Now enter the following commands: